Acharn

 Canyon entry: Once you reach the bridge follow the track into the gorge.

-Exit: the canyon will suddenly flatten out and you will find yourself trying not to fall on the slippery rocks.
+Exit: the canyon will suddenly flatten out after the large falls and you will find yourself trying not to fall on the slippery rocks.
 Climb out TR to rejoin the track back to the car park.

 Escapes: Escape may be possible at points however use extreme caution as the bank is very steep.